buutay/Genetic-Algorithm-of-Optimization-on-SageMath/README.md

 # Heuristic Algorithms for Engineering Optimization (in SageMath)

-This repository contains a Jupyter Notebook (`3. Генетический алгоритм.ipynb`) that implements and compares two different heuristic optimization algorithms to solve an engineering problem.
+This repository contains a Jupyter Notebook (`Engineering-Optimization-Sagemath.ipynb`) that implements and compares two different heuristic optimization algorithms to solve an engineering problem.

 ## The Problem